-CHEM 208 BASIC CHEMISTRY FOR PUBLIC HEALTH (PDHP 202) 3.0:3 cr.
-E
+CHEM 208 BASIC CHEMISTRY FOR PUBLIC HEALTH (PDHP 202)

 This course introduces Public Health students to the basic principles of chemistry.
 The course discusses basic general and organic chemistry, water chemistry, atmospheric chemistry, Inorganic and Organic pollutants as well as hazardous waste.